top of page

 Most states have a government intuitive for lower-income earners to get into a property with as little as a 2% deposit.
 These loans are exempt from LMI, however, it comes as a price by way of a higher interest rate.
 Generally 1 ½ - 2 percent above the market rate.

-Stamp duty.
+Stamp duty

 This is the government tax you pay when you buy a house.
 You must pay this tax every time you buy a house.
 If you are a First Home Buyer, you may be eligible for Stamp Duty exemption or concession, which can save you thousands of dollars.
 If you are not eligible for Stamp exemptions, this is another substantial cost you will need to factor into your calculations.
 Please click on the link for more information on stamp duty - LINK

-Let's look at a few different scenarios on a purchase price of $400,000 assuming there is no Stamp duty as it is a First Home Buyer.
+Let's look at a few different scenarios on a purchase price of $400,000 assuming there is no Stamp duty payable as it is a First Home Buyer.

 I have 2% deposit.